mmbman/Katagiri/1984-01-25-Blue-Cliff-Record-Case-53.md

 **Katagiri Roshi:** Simultaneously.
 When you are born, the world appears.
 Simultaneously.

-So, from this point, when you are born, “the world is here” means that is your world.
+So, from this point, when you are born, “the world is here” means that is *your* world.
 It is not “for” you.

-**Same person:** Well, okay.

-**Katagiri Roshi:** It is already you create your world.
+It is already *you* create your world.

 **Same person:** Right.
 I mean, not for me, but that world is [what] I create.

 **Katagiri Roshi:** Sure.
 You create.
 So, do you understand what “the world you create” means?
 This is very important for us.
 Everyone creates [the world].
-Here are ten people; each person creates this world.
+Here are ten people: each person creates this world.
 It means each person has a different idea.
 Alright?
 I can see everybody, like this, but I can see everyone in terms of my karma: my point of view, my taste, my feeling, et cetera.
 Do you understand?
-That means you are not you; you are me.
-You are Katagiri.
-Each Katagiri. *[He laughs.]* Ten Katagiris are there.
+That means you are not you; you are *me*. *[He laughs.]* You are Katagiri.
+Ten Katagiris are there.
 Do you understand?

 It is very true!
-That’s why if you say one word to me, but other people don’t hear that word, but I am very sensitive to that word and immediately I become mad at you.
-So, I always create my world.
-And you create also your world.
+That’s why if you say one word to me, [even if] other people don’t hear that word, [still] I am very sensitive to that word and immediately I become mad at [you].
+So, I always create my world, and you create also your world.
 So, here are ten, twenty different worlds here.
-Do you understand?

 That means you are not separate [from] each other.
-Because “I create my own world” means all of your world are completely included in my world.
-Do you understand?
+Because *I create my own world* means all of your worlds are completely included in my world.

 So, *you* are my world!
-That’s why I can’t ignore you.
+That’s why I cannot ignore you.
 Don’t you think so? *[He laughs.]*

 So, if I see you, you are a mirror of my life, looking at myself.
 So, your life becomes the contents of my life.
 Okay?

 If you become crazy and destroy this Zen center, this is my mirror.
 Do you understand?
 So I say, “Please, don’t destroy this one.
 Please keep it here.” *[Laughter.]*

-So, everyone, that’s why we are connected with each other.
-That’s what we can share the compassion with each other.
+So [everyone’s world].
+That’s why we are connected with each other.
+That’s why we can share the compassion with each other.

-And another example is, Buddha mentions in the sutra, everyone loves himself [or herself] best.
-If so, who loves best?
-The Buddha says everyone loves himself best in this world – why is it we have to hurt others?
+And another example is, Buddha [says] in a sutra [that] everyone loves himself best – if so, who loves best?
+The Buddha says everyone loves himself best in this world – why is it we have to hurt others? (*Transcriber’s Note:* This might be a reference to the *Rājan Sutta* in the *Udāna*.
+That sutra might be the source of a modern quote attributed to the Buddha: “If you truly loved yourself, you could never hurt another.”)

 It comes from the same idea.
 I create my own world, so all of you are completely absorbed into my world as a content or quality of my life.
 That’s why I appreciate your existence.

 Is that alright?